Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 Desember 2024 06.22.49 UTC
+- WIB: Minggu, 29 Desember 2024 08.59.35 UTC
-- WITA: Minggu, 29 Desember 2024 07.22.49 UTC
+- WITA: Minggu, 29 Desember 2024 09.59.35 UTC
-- WIT: Minggu, 29 Desember 2024 08.22.49 UTC
+- WIT: Minggu, 29 Desember 2024 10.59.35 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: funny
+Kategori: inspirational